 What are the best olives to use?

 I recommend using the best quality fruit you can get your hands on.
 There are many, many varieties to choose from, but I like using a blend of crisp olives whose flavors really complement each other.
-Try using a combination of Italian, Spanish and Greek varieties, such as Cerignola olives, Manzanilla, Nyon, Kalamata and Castelvetrano (my all-time favorite!) and French, such as Nicoise.
+Try using a combination of Italian, Spanish and Greek varieties, such as Cerignola olives, Manzanilla, Nyons, Kalamata and Castelvetrano (my all-time favorite!) and French, such as Nicoise.

 When choosing varieties for this recipe, it's best to not use those that are packed in oil or are already flavored, with a couple of exceptions.
 If you can only find olives that are stuffed with pimento or garlic, those work just fine, too.
 Using pitted are best because they're easier to eat, but those with the pit tend to be more flavorful.